 The library is on the second floor of the foundation and can be reached using the stairs in front of the main entrance.

 People with impaired mobility can use the lift to reach the library.
 To use the lift, you must ask the staff on duty at the entrance.

 - Do I need to book beforehand to use the library?

 The library is open to all visitors free of charge on Tuesday to Friday mornings from 10.00 am to 2.00 pm.
 To consult the library’s holdings in the afternoon, you must book an appointment in advance.
 The library, like the foundation, is closed on Mondays.

 - What can I take into the library?

 You can take any material you need for study purposes, including pens, a phone, laptop, etc. into the library.
 Coats, bags and other belongings can be left free of charge in the lockers on the ground floor of the museum or at the library entrance.
 Please remember large bags are not allowed anywhere inside the foundation.

 - Who may browse the library’s general collection?

-The library’s collections are available to researchers, students, art professional and anyone else interested in Joan Miró and 20th- and 21st-art in general.
+The library’s general collection is available to researchers, students, professionals working in the art world and anyone interested in Joan Miró and his work.